microsoft/DirectML/DxDispatch/doc/Guide.md

 -Shared System Memory: 15.92 GB
 ```

-Discrete hardware adapters are preferred by default.
-You can specify a desired adapter by passing a part of its name (will match by substring):
+The default adapter selection for the above example would be the *NVIDIA GeForce RTX 2070 SUPER*.
+You can instead specify a desired adapter by passing a part of its name (first adapter to match the substring is chosen):

 ```
 > dxdispatch.exe .\models\dml_reduce.json -a Intel